Dig Me Out: Critical reception

 Upon release, Dig Me Out received substantial acclaim from music critics.
 Randall Roberts, writing for CMJ New Music Monthly, described the album as a "hum of life wholly transcending gender and genre, filled with the kind of excitement and singular voice that made punk rock glorious in its infancy [...]
 Dig Me Out is a monster".
 Sara Scribner of Los Angeles Times praised Tucker's emotional vocal delivery, writing that "she's obsessed with finding honest emotions within the cold machinery of the human heart."
 Ann Powers stated similar pros and highlighted Brownstein's energetic guitar playing, noting that the band "now [delivers] the punch their words describe."
 She also gave high marks to the album's feminist lyrics, commenting "If [Sleater-Kinney] wanna be our Simone de Beauvoir, Dig Me Out proves they're up to it."
 Similarly, Matt Diehl of Rolling Stone said that, "while the Spice Girls prattle on about 'girl power', Sleater-Kinney remain the real socket for that energy".

 AllMusic reviewer Jason Ankeny credited the band for expanding their musical boundaries with a more confident and mature sound.
 Wook Kim of Entertainment Weekly praised Tucker and Brownstein's "interlocking" vocals and called the record a "fine example of state-of-the-art punk".
 In The Village Voice, critic Robert Christgau praised the union and teamwork of the band, stating that "they're so confident of their ability to please that they just can't stop.
 And this confidence is collective: Corin and Carrie chorus-trade like the two-headed girl, dashing and high-stepping around on Janet Weiss's shoulders.
 What a ride".
 Dig Me Out appeared at No. 4 in The Village Voices Pazz & Jop critics' poll for 1997.
 In the poll's accompanying essay, Christgau referred to the album as one of his "favorite albums of the year, easy", alongside those by Pavement, Yo La Tengo, and Arto Lindsay.
 Similarly, Spin journalists placed the album at No. 3 in their list of Top 20 Albums of the Year.

+In 2026 Rolling Stone placed it at 5 on their list of The 100 Greatest Punk Albums of All Time.